Welcome to Day 2 of “30 Days to Learn Photoshop”. Today we’ll talk about the interface of Photoshop.

 It looks a little bit scary, isn’t it?
 There are so many things to use and you are afraid that you have miles to go.
 Let me tell you something.
 There isn’t a lot to learn.
 There are some panels that you are never going to use in your whole lifetime.
 If you are a photographer, you probably will never use the tools that are given for designers, and if you a designer, you probably never use tools that are given for photographers.
 Now you must be feeling happy, aren’t you?
 Yes, you are!!!

-Typically you can segregate Photoshop’s interface in to five different units.
-Each unit has its own significant.
-Actually workspace is not a unit but I thought I should also include it.
+Typically you can segregate Photoshop’s interface into five different units.
+Each unit has its own significance.
+Actually, workspace is not a unit but I thought I should also include it.

 Now let me explain you each unit one by one.
 I am going to start with Menu bar because it is the first thing that you use when you open photoshop.